wtnwin111/interview/README.md

     24) Verify whether an arithmatic expression is valid, suppose the expression only contains "+", "-", "*", "/", "(", ")" and numbers are integers.
     25) The bet problem
-    26) Count the amount of '1's in an integer's binary form
+    26) Count the amount of '1's in an integer's binary form 26A) Given two integer A and B, write code to find how many bit need to change if want to change A into B.
     27) There are k exactly same boxes, and we have to put n exactly same items into them.
 Assume there is no limitation on box, and the only requirement is that each item should be put into one box.
 Please write out the code to print out all the possible \
         possibilities, print error the input can not get any result.